How Much Does a Concrete Driveway Cost?

 Concrete driveways don’t just have to be a rectangle or square.
 Depending on the space, you may prefer to add a half circle for better access, or you could choose an L-shape to access a garage that doesn’t directly face the street.
 Any curved design will cost more to install since a contractor must specially build the forms, so the edges are smooth and durable.
 Some homes are built on a slope that can’t be leveled, so extra time and labor are needed to complete the driveway correctly.
 Contractors are quite capable of assessing how to prepare the concrete’s foundation and pour the concrete so it maintains the proper grade.

-Labor makes up nearly half of concrete driveway costs.
-If the average price is $4 to $7 per square foot, then labor usually makes up about $2 to $3 per square foot, and concrete costs make up the rest.
+Labor makes up 40 percent of concrete driveway costs.
+If the average price is $4 to $15 per square foot, then labor usually makes up about $1.60 to $6 per square foot, and the cost of concrete materials make up the rest.
 Laborers will prepare the site, build the concrete forms, add rebar if needed, lay the concrete, then smooth it out.
 After the concrete has cured, the forms are removed.

 Permits aren’t always required before building a driveway, but it’s best to check with your local authorities anyway.
 Typically, if a concrete apron has already been installed in a subdivision, the city is likely to waive any permits.
 If not, the average permit prices are $50 to $200.